Yohpra/poe-wiki-search-continued/README.md

 # Continued version

-This is a continuation of the original extension, accessible at https://github.com/Project-Path-of-Exile-Wiki/poe-wiki-search
+This is a continuation of the original extension, accessible [here](https://github.com/Project-Path-of-Exile-Wiki/poe-wiki-search)

-All thanks goes to the original creators of this great extension !
+All thanks go to the original creators of this extension!

-If you are the developer of the original extension and want to remove this version from the differents stores, please contact me at poewikisearchcontinued@gmail.com !
+If you are the developer of the original extension and want to remove this version from the different stores, please contact me at poewikisearchcontinued@gmail.com!

+All following sections are from the original extensions; I've just made a few updates so that they stay relevant to the current version.